Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Introduction

 To address this issue, we propose \textbf{Temper-Then-Tilt Unlearning (\alg)}.
 The method first tempers the base distribution, flattening sharp probability spikes, and then applies classifier-guided tilting to the tempered distribution.
 Concretely, for a learned classifier $\hat{f}$ and temperature $T \geq 1$, the estimator takes the form $\hat{p}_r^{(T)} \propto p^{1/T} \cdot \hat{f}$.
 Tempering amplifies the influence of the classifier and enables stronger suppression of concentrated forget-set modes.

 We prove that the Forget Error of $\smash{\prhatT}$ is bounded by $\mathcal{O}(\norm{p_f}{\infty}^{1/T} \cdot \delta^{1/2k})$, up to a tempering-induced bias term that vanishes when $T=1$, where $k \ge T$ reflects a mild integrability condition (Theorem~\ref{th:risk-to-forget-err-tempered}).
 This improved scaling with $\norm{p_f}{\infty}$ comes at the cost of slower dependence on the classifier excess risk.
 Finally, we bound the additional Retain Error induced by tempering, showing that this bias worsens as the entropy $H(p_r)$ decreases (Theorem~\ref{th:risk-to-retain-err-tempered}).
-Together, these results establish a principled tradeoff between tempering-induced bias and robustness to sharply concentrated forget distributions, improving the dependence of unlearning error on the classifier excess risk.
+Together, these results establish a principled tradeoff between tempering-induced bias and robustness to sharply concentrated forget distributions.

 \textbf{LLM Experiments.} We apply \alg to empirical unlearning tasks for large language models (LLMs).
 For a given context $\x$, the classifier scores each candidate completion $(\x,y)$ and is used to tilt the tempered base distribution $p^{(T)}(y \!\mid\! \x) \propto p(y \!\mid\! \x)^{1/T}$ prior to sampling (Figure~\ref{fig:arch}).
 We implement the \alg classifier as a small linear head on top of the fixed hidden states of the base model, efficiently unlearning while avoiding costly updates to the underlying pretrained network.
 Experiments on the TOFU benchmark \cite{maini:2024:tofu} show that \alg consistently outperforms existing baselines while incurring only a fraction of their computational cost.